hulvdan/cookier/TASKS_HULVDAN.md

 * stat effect: ENGINEERING
   Engineering increases the Damage and healing of your Structures, such as Turrets and Landmines.
   Engineering also increases the attack damage of the Weapons Plank and Screwdriver.
-* stat effect: LUCK
-  100 Luck doubles the chances of Fruit to drop from enemies, while -100 Luck means none drop at all (except guaranteed Crates from Loot Aliens, Elites, and Bosses).
-  100 Luck also doubles the chances of turning Fruit into a Loot Crate — but because it also doubles the chance of Fruit, it effectively quadruples your chances of getting Crates from enemies
-  (but only doubles it from Trees, as they have 100% base Fruit chance).
-  Formula for loot crate drop chance:
-  `Enemy_Box_Drop_Chance * (100% + Luck) / (1 + Box_Spawned_This_Wave)`
 * engine: automatically scale fonts for current screenSize
 * engine: different atlases for different resolutions
 * engine: handle the case when there's too much textures to pack into 1 atlas